Understanding Product Liability in Florida

 What Is a Product Liability Lawsuit?

-Victims can file a claim for a defective product injury when an item fails to work as intended or poses hidden risks that are not immediately apparent to users.
+Victims can file a lawsuit for a defective product injury when an item fails to work as intended or poses hidden risks that are not immediately apparent to users.
 Some common examples include faulty car parts, malfunctioning household appliances, unsafe children’s toys, contaminated food products, defective medical devices, and dangerous pharmaceutical drugs.
 If a flawed or unsafe product caused your injury, you might have grounds for a consumer product lawsuit.

 There are three main types of product liability cases that individuals can pursue, depending on the nature of the defect: